fitbl4nk/bl4nk.kr/content/blog/Attaching to gdb with pwntools/index.md

 +++

 ## 0x00.
 Introduction
-I mostly use `pwntools` for solving pwnable challenges, and `gdb` for debugging.
+When solving pwnable challenges, I primarily use `pwntools` for scripting and `gdb` for debugging.
-In general I had to run a process and attach to the process in another terminal, but I could automate this procedure in python code with `pwntools` and `tmux`.
+Usually, you'd spawn a process and attach `gdb` from another terminal - but with `pwntools` and `tmux`, we can automate all of this within the script itself.

 ## 0x01.
 Debugging with pwntools
 ### Attach process
-The `attach` function of `gdb` module in `pwntools` lets us attach to a running process.
+The `attach` function from pwntools' `gdb` module lets you attach a debugger to a running process:

 ``` python
 bp = {